 There happened to be a perfect amount for my parents and my brother to eat.
 We tipped the captain and went straight back to the resort.
 My mom was kind enough to fry up the fish and we had fresh wild caught Mahi-mahi for lunch that day.
 It was the best fish I have ever had.
 I cant wait to go on another deep sea fishing trip with my brother so that he can experience the rush of reeling in a big fish like I did.

-I wish I had more photos to show how much fun this trip was, but I guess the memories are our’s and you’ll have to take a deep sea fishing trip to experience all the fun yourself!
-As they say in the islands, MAHALO!
+I wish I had more photos to show how much fun deep sea fishing in Kauai can be, but I guess the memories are our’s and you’ll have to take a deep sea fishing trip to experience all the fun yourself!